UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - Failing a quest is not the end.
 It's an opportunity to reassess and try again.

   - Players can undertake new quests to regain lost CP and continue progressing toward their endeavors.

+- **Starting Over:**

+  - **When to Re-estimate Initial CP:**

+    - If a player reaches 0 CP with no active quests to gain more CP, they may choose to restart the game by re-estimating their initial CP.

+    - Players may also restart if they have taken a significant break from the game and wish to begin anew.

+  - **Re-estimation Process:**

+    - The player reassesses their confidence level from 1 to 10 to determine a new initial CP.

 - **Encouragement of Multiple Quests:**